Insanityxx/KhAI_Navigation/README.md

 # KhAI_Navigation
-Just first project on github
+Just first project on github.
 It is the prototype of my Bachelor's project